Font Sizes and the Coordinate System»

 The coordinates of any object in the font are presented in a standard, somewhat abstract, measurement system.
 One unit of this system is called a font unit.
 All positions of points, anchors, guides and elements, all sizes of contours and elements, all dimensions, advance width, sidebearings and kerning values are measured in these font units.
 The scale of font units used in a particular font is the Units Per eM (UPM) size.
 The program that scales the font knows the UPM size of the font, and can use this UPM to properly scale it.
 To get a text string to render in the same visible size when set in different fonts, the font that has a larger UPM size must be scaled with a smaller scale factor.

-FontLab supports fractional coordinates for all nodes, metrics, etc. Turning off Contour > Preview Rounding allows FontLab to show decimals in the positions.
+FontLab supports fractional coordinates for all nodes, metrics, etc. Turning off Contour > Coordinates > Round when Editing allows FontLab to perform all operations in fractional space.
+Turning off Contour > Coordinates > Preview Rounding allows FontLab to show decimals in the positions.
 The advantage of fractional precision rather than rounded coordinates is that you can scale and transform freely, and operations can be reversed without loss of accuracy.

 The final output fonts must use integer coordinates if they use TrueType outlines, and using higher-precision coordinates with PostScript outlines is non-standard and results in larger font file sizes.
 So FontLab still has to round the coordinates on export for TrueType-based font formats.
 You may control rounding coordinates for PS-based font formats in Export Profiles.